GiorgioZacharo/AccelSeeker/README.md

     The Selection phase takes place where a subset of the initial set of potential candidates for acceleration are selected, so that their cumulative speedup is maximized and their cumulative area does not exceed a user-defined area budget.

-Installation

-First all necessary files need to be copied to the LLVM source tree.
-This line required to be edited:

-    export LLVM_SRC_TREE="path/to/llvm/source/root"

-In order to provide the correct path to your LLVM source tree.

-    ./bootstrap.sh

-Then you can recompile it using make and a new Shared Object (SO) should be created in order to load the AccelSeeker passes.

-	cd "path/to/llvm/build" && make

 # Usage